JetBrains/kotlin-web-site/docs/topics/reflection.md

     ```

 If you don't use Gradle or Maven, make sure you have `kotlin-reflect.jar` in the classpath of your project.
-In other supported cases (IntelliJ IDEA projects, using command-line compiler or Ant),
+In other supported cases (IntelliJ IDEA projects that use the command-line compiler or Ant),
 it is added by default.
-In command-line compiler and Ant, you can use `-no-reflect` compiler option to exclude
+In the command-line compiler and Ant, you can use the `-no-reflect` compiler option to exclude
 `kotlin-reflect.jar` from the classpath.

 ## Class references